The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Portrait Of Cavafy In Alexandria (signed) from 1966 is estimated to be worth between £1,550 and £2,350.
-This intaglio print has shown consistent value growth, with an average annual growth rate of 3%.
-This work has an auction history of nine total sales since its entry to the market in October 2002.
+The value of David Hockney's Portrait Of Cavafy In Alexandria (signed) is estimated to be worth between £1,550 and £2,300.
+There have been 9 total sales at auction since its entry to the market in October 2002.
 The hammer price over the past 12 months has ranged from £1,619 in April 2023 to £3,000 in January 2022.
-The edition size of this artwork is limited to 75.
+The artwork has shown an average annual growth rate of -13% and the edition size of this artwork is limited to 75.

 Meaning & Analysis